 8. Bun Cha

 This dish originated from the Old Quarter in Hanoi and has been one of this city’s signature dishes.
-Bun cha is also made from rice.
-Instead of using sliced beef or chicken like beef noodle soup or chicken noodle soup, Bun Cha uses bone marrow for cooking the broth.
-Vietnamese people often eat Bun Cha with sweet-sour fish sauce.
+Instead of using sliced beef or chicken like beef noodle soup or chicken noodle soup.
+Vietnamese people eat Bun Cha with sweet-sour fish sauce and grilled meatballs

 If you want to dine where Obama and Bourdain enjoyed bun cha did, you should check out Bun Cha Huong Lien on 24 Le Van Huu, Hai Ba Trung District, Ha Noi City.
 Unlike Pho, this dish is not a breakfast dish.

-Fresh spring roll is a common Vietnamese Street food in Ho Chi Minh City.
-Goi Cuon is a combination of fresh ingredients such as boiled pork, peeled fresh shrimp, fresh vermicelli, and raw vegetables.
+Fresh spring roll is a typical Vietnamese Street food in Ho Chi Minh City.
+Goi Cuon combines fresh ingredients such as boiled pork, peeled fresh shrimp, fresh vermicelli, and raw vegetables.
 All of them are wrapped in rice paper (Banh Trang).

 CNN Go ranked this street food 30th in the list of 50 best meals globally in 2011.
 Vietnamese people often use a special sauce made from garlic, chili, and crushed peanuts to accompany this dish.
 The combination has made the Vietnamese fresh spring roll wonderfully unique.